koorchik/js-livr-extra-rules/README.md

 The module contains extra rules for [JavaScript LIVR](https://www.npmjs.com/package/livr).
 It is absolutely ok for LIVR to have your own custom rules in your project.
 But there are some rules that are useful cross projects.

+Moreover, [LIVR](https://www.npmjs.com/package/livr) itself and this module have **zero dependecies**.
+It means:

+ * Lighter builds
+ * Easier to maintain high level of security

 ## Usage

 ```sh